STAY SAFE ON THE WEB

 - Never share your password with anyone but your parents.

-An interactive website with 3-D activities to teach kids how to stay safe on the internet.
-This educational safety resource is from the National Center for Missing & Exploited Children® (NCMEC) and the Boys & Girls Clubs of America (BGCA)
+An interactive website with 3D activities to teach kids and teens how to stay safe on the internet.
+This educational safety resource is from the National Center for Missing & Exploited Children® (NCMEC) and the Boys & Girls Clubs of America (BGCA).

-A kid-friendly section from the Federal Bureau of Investigation website lists some important tips for kids to keep in mind when using the internet.
+A kid-friendly section from the Federal Bureau of Investigation (FBI) website, which lists some important tips for kids to keep in mind when using the internet.